tsbinns/tsbinns.github.io/CV.md

       &mdash; Supervisors: Dr. Matthias Schultze-Kraft, Prof. John-Dylan Haynes
     </h4>
     <p class="CV-desc">
-      My <a href="#Master_Desc">Industrial Placement</a> at the Bernstein Center was funded by an <a href="#Erasmus_Grant">Erasmus+ Traineeship grant</a>, with the core theme of my work being the investigation of choice-predictive brain signals and the study of movement initiation.
-My tasks involved designing and conducting EEG experiments, with extensive analysis of EEG data using MATLAB, Python, and SPSS.
+      My <a href="#Master_Desc">Industrial Placement</a> at the Bernstein Center was funded by an <a href="#Erasmus_Grant">Erasmus+ Traineeship grant</a>.
+Here, I investigated movement initiation using machine learning and brain-computer interfaces.
 As part of this work, I co-authored a research article that has been published in <i>eNeuro</i> <a href="https://www.doi.org/10.1523/eneuro.0425-20.2020" target="_blank"><i class="fas fa-link"></i></a>.<br>
       <br>
-      Through this placement I developed an in-depth understanding of EEG-based brain-computer interfaces and machine learning techniques, and furthered my understanding of core concepts such as linear algebra, calculus, signal analysis, and statistics.
-Additionally, I gained experience as a researcher working in an academic laboratory setting.
+      Through this placement, I developed an in-depth understanding of brain-computer interfaces and machine learning techniques, and furthered my understanding of core concepts such as linear algebra, calculus, signal analysis, and statistics.
+I also gained experience designing and conducting electrophysiological studies with human subjects.
     </p>
 </div>